mishoo/queen.lisp/README.txt

        │ └──────────────── King
        └────────────────── White

-  A piece cannot be both a queen or a rook, of course — so we could have used fewer bits — but it's sometimes useful to test whether a piece is *either* a queen or a rook; by allocating one bit for each piece type, we can do that by AND-ing with 3 (Queen + Rook).
+  A piece cannot be both a queen and a rook, of course — so we could have used fewer bits — but it's sometimes useful to test whether a piece is *either* a queen or a rook; by allocating one bit for each piece type, we can do that by AND-ing with 3 (Queen + Rook).